 We believe understanding financial minimalism encourages people to take control of their finances.
 Part of this means making the account switching process as easy as possible — so if our Savings + Transaction account seems like a right fit for you, here’s how to do it.

 - Open your new savings account: You’re already on our website, so click on the banking tab above and open a savings account.
-You just need to place a minimum of $1 in there to ‘hold the spot’.

 - Transfer your cash to your new account: This can be done via bank transfer or BPAY, but you might want to let your old bank know to expect a big transfer so they don’t block it.

-- Close your old account: With your transfer sorted, auto-payments updated and account cleared of any bills, contact your bank and let them know you want to close the account.
+- Close your old account: With your transfer sorted, auto-payments updated and account cleared of any bills, contact your old bank and let them know you want to close the account.